AquilaX-AI/.github/profile/README.md

-# AquilaX - Application Security Solutions
+# AquilaX - Application Security via GenAI

 Welcome to AquilaX, your easy-to-use solution for Application Security Scanners!